The NFL can't seem to shake a season of sluggish ratings

 The NFL is still contending with sluggish ratings half way into the 2017 season.

 NBC's "Sunday Night Football" through week six of the regular season is down 4% in viewership compared to last year; and the averages of Sunday afternoon games on Fox and CBS are down 7% and 14% respectively, according to Nielsen data.
-The NFL is down 16% in viewership compared to two seasons ago.
+The NFL is down 6% overall this season and 16% in viewership compared to two seasons ago

 There has been some bright spots for the league's viewership so far this season, however.
 Ratings for ESPN's "Monday Night Football" is up 6% from last year and "Thursday Night Football" on CBS and NFL Network has also seen viewership go up 14%.